Category: HIV Sexual Transmission

-Women who use the injectable contraceptive Depo-Provera long action had a modest but significant increase in the risk of HIV infection, according to a meta-analysis of studies published in 128 January at The Lancet Infectious Diseases.
+Women using the long-acting injectable Depo-Provera contraceptive had a modest but significant increased risk of contracting HIV infection, according to a meta-analysis of 12 studies published in January 8 at The Lancet Infectious Diseases.
 However, there was no increased risk for women using birth control pills.

-A number of studies over the years have examined the possibility of hormonal contraceptive use increases the risk of HIV infection, but the results have been inconsistent, with some seeing an increased risk and others do not see the difference.
-The reason for this association remains unclear, but contraceptive hormones can alter the vaginal or cervical tissue or affect the local immune response.
+A number of studies over the years have examined the possibility of using hormonal contraception increases the risk of HIV infection but the results have been inconsistent with some seeing an increased risk and others not seeing the difference.
+The reason for this association remains unclear, but contraceptive hormones may alter vaginal delivery or cervical tissues or affect the local immune response.

-Lauren Ralph, Nancy Padian and colleagues at the University of California at Berkeley Public Health School and colleagues conducted an existing study meta-analysis data on various hormonal contraceptives including pills birth control and depot medroxyprogesterone injectables (DMPA or Depo-Provera ) and norethisterone enanthate NET-EN).
+Lauren Ralph, Nancy Padian and colleagues from the University of California at Berkeley School of Public Health and colleagues conducted a meta-analysis of existing data on various hormonal contraceptive methods including birth control pills and depot injectable medroxyprogesterone (DMPA or Depo-Provera ) and NET-PT enanthate norethisterone).

-Construction of a previous systematic review, they searched the medical literature PubMed database for articles published between December 2011 and June 2014 and abstracts presented at the International AIDS Society conference and annual conference on retroviruses and opportunistic infections (ends).
+Construction of a previous systematic review, they searched the PubMed medical literature database for articles published between December of 2011 and June of 2014, as well as abstracts presented at International AIDS Society conferences and the annual conference on retroviruses and opportunistic infections (ends).
 The researchers identified a total of 26 relevant studies, 12 of which met their inclusion criteria, most of which were conducted in sub-Saharan Africa.

-- The ten studies of Depo-Provera - involving a total of more than 39 500 women - showed evidence of an overall increase of risk for HIV infection among women using this method compared to other methods of contraception or not (pooled hazard ratio [HR] 1,40, or an increased risk of 40%).
+- The ten studies of Depo-Provera - which included a total of more than 39 500 women - showed evidence of an overall increase in risk for HIV infection among women using this method compared to other methods of contraception (pooled hazard ratio [HR] 1,40, or an increased risk of 40%).

-- Looking at the 8 studies of women using Depo-Provera in the general population, the high risk of HIV was slightly lower (pool of HR 1,31, or an increase of 31%) than it was when including 2 studies of women with high-risk infection such as sex workers and women with HIV-positive partners for HIV (the variability among these studies 2 - HR 1,73 and 3,93 - was too large to calculate an estimate of the pool).
+- Looking at the 8 studies of women using Depo-Provera in the general population, the high risk of HIV was somewhat lower (pool of 1,31 HR, or an increase of 31%) than it was when including 2 studies of women at high risk of infection as sex workers and women with HIV-positive partners (the variability between these 2 studies - HR 1,73 and 3,93 - was too large to calculate an estimate pool).

-- There was no evidence of increased risk of HIV infection in ten combined studies or just pills with contraceptives oral progestin (pool of HR 1,00).
+- There was no evidence of increased risk of HIV infection in 10 studies of combined or only oral progestin contraceptive pills (1,00 HR pool).

-- There was no significant increase in risk seen in studies 5 norethisterone enanthate pool HR 1.10).
+- There was also no significant increase in risk seen in 5 studies of enanthate norethisterone pool HR 1.10).

-"Our findings show a moderate increase in the risk of HIV acquisition for all women using depot medroxyprogesterone acetate, with a smaller increase in the risk of women in the general population," the study authors concluded.
-"If the risk of HIV infection observed in our studies necessary to complete withdrawal depot medroxyprogesterone acetate which must be balanced in relation to the known benefits of a highly effective contraceptive."
+"Our findings show a moderate increase in the risk of HIV acquisition for all women using depot of medroxyprogesterone acetate, with a lower increase in the risk of women in the general population," the study authors concluded.
+"If the risks of HIV infections observed in our studies required the complete depot withdrawal of medroxyprogesterone acetate that needs to be balanced against the known benefits of a highly effective contraceptive."

-"The most important next steps for women around the world are looking at ways to expand contraceptive options CSPs use of women, literally belonging to control women (the muher is ten times more likely to contract HIV) and increase the uptake of other safe and effective contraceptive methods and to increase research on new contraceptive methods, especially those that protect against HIV and pregnancy, "said author
+"Most importantly the next steps for women around the world are examining ways to expand women's contraceptive options, with control literally belonging to women (Muher is ten times more likely to contract HIV) and increase the capture of other safe and effective contraceptive methods and to intensify research on new contraceptive methods, especially those that protect against HIV and pregnancy, "said author

-Senior Padian the News Center at UC Berkeley.
+Senior Padian at the UC Berkeley News Center.

 Note editor soropositivo.org.